 In Africa, Southeast Asia and South America, there are many obstacles to achieve proper neonatal care management, including limited availability of diagnosis and care equipment.

-In order to make an impact and improve the situation in Low-Middle Income Countries it was important to create a strategy that worked on different levels and that could combine our diagnosis device with portable phototherapy treatment and educational programmes.
+In order to improve the situation in Low-Middle Income Countries it was important to create a strategy that worked on different levels, to combine our portable diagnosis device with educational programmes.

-We have found the solution to eradicate Kernicterus.
+We have found a solution to prevent kernicterus.
 Now the only thing missing is implementing it all over the world.
-We are working towards building a strong network to make it happen and your help is essential to make our dream come true.
+We are working towards building a strong network to make it happen.